Swarthmore College Copyright Policy

 - Public domain investigation

 - Publisher agreements

 - Open licenses such as Creative Commons

 Please note that these services do not constitute legal advice.
 For legal issues, please contact the Office of the General Counsel.

 The following outlines the policies and procedures that the College will follow to comply with the DMCA.
 These policies apply to anyone who uses the College's internet or server space, including faculty, staff, students, and visitors to the campus (who are all defined as "subscribers" under the DMCA).

 - What is the scope of the College's liability?

-As an OSP, the College is potentially liable for monetary damages (plus attorney's fees) if any of its subscribers provide Internet access to material that infringes on the copyrights of others.
-(The same is true if, for example, a subscriber transmits infringing materials in an e mail message.)
-Copyright owners are entitled to recover either their "actual" damages, or statutory damages that range as high as $30,000 per work infringed.
-(In the case of willful infringement, the statutory damages can be as high as $150,000 per work.)
-In all cases, the "fair use" exemption that allows use of copyrighted materials in narrowly defined circumstances applies to materials in digital form just as it applies to traditional media.
+As an online service provider (OSP), the College is potentially liable for monetary damages (plus attorney's fees) if any of its subscribers provide access to material that infringes on the copyrights of others.
+Copyright owners are entitled to recover either their actual damages, or statutory damages that can be as high as $150,000 per work.
+These penalties may also be assessed against individual subscribers.

-The DMCA does not require that the College "police" the Internet activities of its faculty, staff or students.
-It only requires that the College respond in specified ways when evidence of infringing activity is brought to its attention or when it receives information that makes it apparent that infringing activity is occurring (and only then to avoid institutional liability).
+The DMCA does not require that the College police the Internet activities of its faculty, staff, or students.
+It requires that the College respond in specified ways when notified that infringing activity is occurring, in order to avoid institutional liability.

-- The Director of Information Technology Services is the designated agent registered with the U.S. Copyright Office for the purpose of receiving notifications under the DMCA.
+The Director of Information Technology Services (ITS) is the designated agent registered with the U.S. Copyright Office for the purpose of receiving notifications under the DMCA.
 For more information regarding the limitation of the College's liability and DMCA-related policies and procedures, please refer to ITS's copyright page.